-Given then the important role of the Atlantic region for climate prediction in the surrounding and remote regions (like the Tropical Pacific), it is crucial to guarantee that the newest generation of Coupled General Circulation Models (CGCMs) correctly represents the driving mechanisms in the ocean, as well as the atmospheric processes that provide the links with the continents and/or the other basins, including the specific regional aspects preconditioning the occurrence of extreme events.
-However, to date, the typical atmospheric and oceanic resolutions (~1°) used for global climate experimentation and in particular for climate prediction present important biases and shortcomings, compromising the representation of some key climate characteristics in their ocean, atmospheric and sea-ice components.
+Given the important role of the Atlantic region for climate prediction in the surrounding and remote regions (like the Tropical Pacific), it is crucial to guarantee that the newest generation of Coupled General Circulation Models (CGCMs) correctly represents the driving mechanisms in the ocean, as well as the atmospheric processes that provide the links with the continents and/or the other basins, including the specific regional aspects modulating the occurrence of extreme events.
+However, to date, the typical atmospheric and oceanic resolutions ( $\sim 1^{\circ}$ ) used for global climate experimentation and in particular for climate prediction present important biases and shortcomings, compromising the representation of some key climate characteristics in their ocean, atmospheric and sea-ice components.
 In the atmosphere, for instance, typical biases affect the mean atmospheric flow resulting in an underestimation of blocking events (Scaife et al 2010), and also the latitude of storm tracks (Kidston and Gerber 2010), both thus providing erroneous bridging effects between the ocean and the land.
 Ocean features commonly misrepresented in the models are the Gulfstream Separation, deep water formation in the Labrador Sea, and Tropical Atlantic SSTs, which are generally too cold.
 It is also worth mentioning that due to the different model biases, CGCMs show a great diversity of AMOC behaviours in terms of their predominant timescales, latitudinal coherence, and underlying mechanisms.
 Historical simulations with CGCMs also seem to consistently underestimate the observed rate of Arctic sea-ice retreat, which suggests that they are missing some of the key sea-ice processes (Rosenblum and Eisenman, 2017).
 As a consequence, there is still no model consensus on when ice-free Arctic conditions will be reached.
 All these model shortcomings and uncertainties cast doubt on their capacity to predict correctly the upcoming future changes, and in particular the fate of the AMOC in a global warming context.

 Noteworthy advances can be achieved by just increasing the model resolution.
-Among the most important improvements reported for the ocean, we highlight a better simulation of ENSO variability (Shaffrey et al. 2009, Masson et al. 2012) and the Gulf Stream and its influence on the atmosphere (Chassignet and Marshall 2008; Kuwano-Yoshida et al. 2010).
+Among the most important improvements reported for the ocean, we highlight a better simulation of ENSO variability

+(Shaffrey et al. 2009, Masson et al. 2012) and the Gulf Stream and its influence on the atmosphere (Chassignet and Marshall 2008; Kuwano-Yoshida et al. 2010).
 Likewise, improved atmospheric features include the global water cycle (Demory et al. 2014), the position of the jet stream (Lu et al., 2015), the occurrence of Euro-Atlantic blockings (Jung et al 2012) and tropical cyclones (Zhao et al. 2009, Bengtsson et al. 2007), and tropical-extratropical interactions (Baatsen et al. 2014, Haarsma et al. 2013).
 Higher resolutions allow also for a better representation of sea ice drift and deformation (Zhang et al 1999; Gent et al, 2010), and can even lead to more realistic heat waves and droughts (Van Haren et al. 2015).
 It remains to be tested to what extent these improvements also lead to better predictive skill on the Atlantic region and its teleconnections.

 The proposed research in IMPRONTA will explore pathways to improve climate models, specifically the simulation of North Atlantic climate variability, and how these improvements affect the ability to predict climate, including extremes, over land.
+These model improvements will also enhance our ability to make accurate predictions of the climate for the next years and several decades into the future.
+These improvements will thereby enable preparedness for anticipated changes in regional climate conditions to come - which is an important societal challenge.